acc0untz0138/DenpaEx/README.md

 ## Issues

-01) Problems with GLSL Shaders (on the HUD) working in-game only in the first song you coose, meaning you have to close and reopen the game every time to have them working.
+01) Problems with GLSL/.frag Shaders on Cameras (camHUD, camGame, camOthwr)working in-game only in the first song you choose, meaning you have to close and reopen the game every time to have them working.

 ## License Summary